Published on February 8, 2021 5:05 PM Eastern Time Change log

 4.2.1 Home-based servers of any kind and quality are strictly prohibited from being used in official UGC matches.
 If you are caught using a home-based server, matches played on your server will be overturned and you will lose the right to be home team for the duration of the season.

-4.3 Servers must have a MINIMUM of 19 available slots.
+4.3 Servers must have a MINIMUM number of available slots depending on the TF2 league you are playing in.
 This is to accommodate both teams and SourceTV.

 4.4.1 If during the game you notice a player using a banned weapon or an officially banned cosmetic item, pause the match (this will not count as a normal pause) and ask them to stop using the item.
 If they refuse, please contact an admin immediately.
 Likewise if you are unable to use a weapon that is supposed to be allowed, pause the match (this will not count as a normal pause) and ask them to rectify the issue.
 If they refuse or are otherwise unable to do so please contact an admin immediately.
 Moving the match to a new server may be required if the host team is unable to update their whitelist in a timely manner.
 New cosmetic items (not yet listed in the official whitelist) are not subject to dispute in this manner.